A set of signs used to help identify melanoma. The letters stand for: A=Asymmetry, B=Border, C=Colour, D=Diameter and E=Evolving.

 A device, such as a mask, breast board or cushion, that helps keep a person in a fixed position during radiation therapy.

-A network of cells and organs that defends the body against attacks by foreign invaders, such as bacteria and viruses
+A network of cells and organs that defends the body against attacks by foreign invaders, such as bacteria and viruses.
+Includes the lymphatic system.

 A test that checks faeces for microscopic traces of blood.